Trying to choose between Gutenberg vs Elementor?

 Gutenberg supports a wide range of default blocks that helps you to add all the commonly used content types into your page or post.
 You can also save the blocks and reuse them on the other posts, even on other WordPress websites too.

 This block editor has a powerful API so plugin developers can create their own customized block as well.
-Popular WordPress plugins comes with their own Gutenberg blocks to give you extra facility.
+Popular WordPress plugins come with their own Gutenberg blocks to give you extra facilities.

 Similarly, Elementor facilitates you with many useful widgets to design your website seamlessly.
 You can use premade templates or blocks to customize your website instantly.
 Moreover, you have the option to save individual blocks, rows, or the entire template to reuse later.

 In Gutenberg, you have the freedom to customize your content in your own way.
 Although it lets you use columns, tables, and full-width cover images.
 But the core layout of the page will remain the same.
 It means you can’t change the overall look of the page including headers, footers, sidebar, and others.

 However, Elementor offers you the flexibility to break out the theme layout and give it a unique flavor in your own way.
 Besides adding new content you’ll get a decent set of design options for each widget and block.

 Will Gutenberg Replace WordPress Page Builders?